An Alaska Airlines Embraer E175 operated by SkyWest Airlines departs Los Angeles International Airport on Sept. 19, 2024.

 - Safety score: 33.07

 Travelers may joke about Spirit Airlines for giving passengers a no-frills experience on board its flights, but the low-cost carrier's safety record is serious business.
-For the second year in a row, Spirit Airlines tops the list as the safest U.S. airline, according to WalletHub's data.
-The FAA has also awarded Spirit the Aviation Maintenance Technician Diamond Award of Excellence every year from 2019 to 2024.
-So far this year, the NTSB has investigated two incidents on Spirit flights as of Aug.
-9—with only one involving serious injury.
+In 2024, Spirit topped WalletHub's list for the second year in a row.
+The FAA also awarded Spirit the Aviation Maintenance Technician Diamond Award of Excellence every year from 2019 to 2024.
+More recently, CNN reported in February 2025 that the recent slew of high-profile aviation accidents among other airlines has led many flyers directly to Spirit's signature, bright-yellow jets.